gherghett/Daniels-Hemsida/README.md

 # Daniels Hemsida

 The source code for my website that uses custom static site generation build with python.
+Visit the site at [grgta.xyz](https://grgta.xyz)

 ## Templates & Content